-Successful organizations continue to derive business value from their data.
+Successful organizations derive business value from their data.
 One of the first steps towards a successful big data strategy is choosing the underlying technology of how data will be stored, searched, analyzed, and reported on.
-Here, we’ll cover common questions – what is a database, data lake, or data warehouses?
-What are major differences between them, and how do they work?
-We’ll also cover which to choose based on your current data strategy, infrastructure, and business goals.
+Here, we’ll cover common questions – what is a database, a data lake, or a data warehouse, the differences between them, and which to choose.

 A relational database require schemas and are not a fit for unstructured or semi-structured data.
 Because of this rigid schema, they are not suited to be the centralized place to store data from multiple sources where the raw data varies in format and structure.
 However, they are popular for data analysis and monolithic applications